inbo/camtraptor/tests/testthat/_snaps/write_eml.md

             - taxonRankName: Species
               taxonRankValue: Mustela putorius
             - taxonRankName: Species
+              taxonRankValue: Rattus norvegicus
+            - taxonRankName: Species
               taxonRankValue: Vulpes vulpes
         contact:
           individualName:
-            givenName: Tim
+            givenName: Emma
-            surName: Adriaens
+            surName: Cartuyvels
           organizationName: Research Institute for Nature and Forest (INBO)
-          electronicMailAddress: tim.adriaens@inbo.be
+          electronicMailAddress: emma.cartuyvels@inbo.be
         project:
-          title: MICA - Muskrat and Coypu
+          id: MICA
+          title: Management of Invasive Coypu and muskrAt in Europe
           personnel:
             individualName:
-              givenName: Tim
+              givenName: Emma
-              surName: Adriaens
+              surName: Cartuyvels
             organizationName: Research Institute for Nature and Forest (INBO)
-            electronicMailAddress: tim.adriaens@inbo.be
+            electronicMailAddress: emma.cartuyvels@inbo.be
           abstract:
-            para: This project is part of the LIFE project MICA, in which innovative techniques are tested for a more efficient control of muskrat and coypu populations, both invasive species.
-Camera traps were located in areas where the presence of muskrat and/or coypu was suspected.
+            para: Invasive alien species such as the coypu and muskrat pose a major threat to biodiversity and cost millions of euros annually.
+By feeding on rushes and reeds, these animals cause serious damage to the environment in which they live and endangered species suffer from habitat loss.
+The disappearance of reeds and digging in dikes represents a safety risk for humans in the lowland areas.
+With the LIFE project MICA (&lt;https://lifemica.eu&gt;), the partners from the participating countries want to develop a transnational plan for the management of coypu and muskrat populations in Europe and aim to reduce their population.
+The objective of an effective population control of coypu and muskrat is to protect lowlands from flooding, to prevent crop damage and loss of biodiversity.
+The objective of the project is to serve as a pilot and demonstration project in which ‘best practices’ are tested and new techniques are developed for a more efficient control of muskrat and coypu populations.
+              By involving organisations from Belgium, Germany and the Netherlands, the project also promotes international cooperation and knowledge exchange in the field of muskrat and coypu management.
-          designDescription:
+          designDescription: []
-            description:
-              para: This project uses a targeted sampling design.
-Animals are unmarked and camera traps are triggered with motion detection and time lapse.
-Media are classified at sequence level.
         creator:
         - individualName:
-            givenName: Tim
-            surName: Adriaens
-          organizationName: Research Institute for Nature and Forest (INBO)
-          electronicMailAddress: tim.adriaens@inbo.be
-        - individualName:
             givenName: Emma
             surName: Cartuyvels
           organizationName: Research Institute for Nature and Forest (INBO)
           electronicMailAddress: emma.cartuyvels@inbo.be
-        - individualName:
-            givenName: Jim
-            surName: Casaer
-          organizationName: Research Institute for Nature and Forest (INBO)
-          electronicMailAddress: jim.casaer@inbo.be
-        - individualName:
-            givenName: Abel
-            surName: De Boer
-          electronicMailAddress: adeboer@wetterskipfryslan.nl
         - individualName:
             givenName: Peter
             surName: Desmet